cosmos/developer-portal/hands-on-exercise/1-native/3-add-game.md

 ## A stored game object

-Begin with the minimum game information needed to be stored.
+With the rules in place, begin with the minimum game information needed to be stored.

 ### The game object type

 You need:

-* **Index.** A string, so it can be identified and retrieved.
+* **Index.** A string, so it can be identified and retrieved from storage.
 * **Black player.** A string, the serialized address.
 * **Red player.** A string, the serialized address.
 * **Board proper.** A string, the board as it is serialized by the _rules_ file.